 The graves are not organized by any system; rather, people seemed to be buried wherever there was space when they died.
 However, the seven men legally hanged on the gallows behind the courthouse are all buried in one corner of the graveyard and another corner contains the graves of Chinese workers who lived in this town at that time.
 Also, a Jewish memorial is located just off the back corner of the graveyard.

 - Lester Moore.
 His epitaph reads: Here lies Lester Moore, Four slugs from a .44, No Les No more.
 This is, without doubt, the most famous grave in Boothill.
 Unfortunately, there is no evidence of anyone named Lester Moore being killed in a gunfight or even living in the Tombstone area, nor of the burial location of the other man supposedly also killed in the gunfight, Hank Dunstan.
 Finally, the date of this incident is not known though some people report the year as 1880.
-All-in-all, this grave seems to be a fabrication added to Boothill for the sake of tourism.
+All-in-all, this grave does not seem to be genuine.

 - George Johnson.
 His epitaph reads: Here lies George Johnson, hanged by mistake 1882.
 He was right, we were wrong, but we strung him up and now he's gone.
 It is not possible to know if there was actually a George Johnson who lived in Tombstone in the 1880's, but there is no record of a lynching, or other untimely death, of anyone by that name.
 The most probable conclusion is that this clever epitaph was added to Boothill for the tourists.